- Usually cut to special order

 Timber battening for Cedar

 If cladding a wall or retainer consideration will have to be given to how the wall is battened.
 If the boards are being run vertically, the battens will be horizontal and extra runs of batten must be arranged to allow air to circulate at the back of the cladding.
 Normal batten of spacing of 600mm might be best reduced to approx. 400mm, giving extra grip.
 Once again a small section of cedar could be run along the top and bottom edges of the finished boarding.

 Stainless steel fixings

-Finally it goes without staying that all metal fixings in contact with the cedar should be stainless steel, we would recommend stainless steel annular nails with a minimum length of 38/40mm.
-If a Paslode gun is used then use a soft tip on the gun tom minimise any potential damage to the boards and use stainless 51mm Paslode nails which are usually kept in stock
+Finally it goes without saying that all metal fixings in contact with the cedar should be stainless steel, copper or silicon bronze.
+We would recommend stainless steel annular nails with a minimum length of 38/40mm.
+If a Paslode gun is used then use a soft tip on the gun to minimise any potential damage to the boards.
+Stainless 51mm Paslode nails are usually kept in stock

 Lines open 7:30 - 17:00 Mon - Fri